slibor/hubbardbrook/README.md

 Interactive graphs used to update an online book: A synthesis of scientific research at Hubbard Brook

-\n Created by Samantha Libor and Maryann Nwude
+Created by Samantha Libor and Maryann Nwude